This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-So have a look at these hacks which can help you organize things better, and make your small space look bigger.
+So have a look at these hacks which can help you organize things better, add storage by utilizing space properly, and make your small space look bigger.

 1. Install a Murphy Bed

-A Murphy bed is a bed which is hinged at one end so that it can be vertically stored against the wall when not in use.
-It is also called wall bed, pull down bed or fold down the bed.
+A Murphy bed is a bed that is hinged at one end so that it can be vertically stored against the wall when not in use.
+It is also called a wall bed, pull-down bed, or fold-down bed.
 It is an excellent space savior.

-At night, just pull it down to use it for sleeping and during the morning hours, push it up and store against the wall.
+At night, just pull it down to use it for sleeping, and during the morning hours, push it up and store it against the wall.

 If you use a regular bed, you need to permanently devote the floor area equal to the bed area for the bed.
 A bed occupying so much area in a small space makes it too cramped.

 Using a murphy bed allows you to use that bed space during the non-sleeping hours by tucking it up.

 Why let the space under the bed go to waste!
 If you are not using or planning to use a Murphy bed, then use the space under the bed for storage purposes by installing a bed with storage.
 This will keep the room less blocked by things, thus making the area look more spacious.